 Maintaining relationships with friends and family can provide the support you need to overcome challenges with OCD.
 They can provide a listening ear, encouragement, and assist in motivating you to stick with your treatment plan.

-The long-term effects of Obsessive-Compulsive Disorder (OCD) can vary among individuals but commonly include
+The long-term effects of Obsessive-Compulsive Disorder (OCD) can vary among individuals but commonly include these factors

 The persistent cycle of obsessions and compulsions can lead to chronic anxiety, impacting overall mental health and well-being.